chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

 In most cases Deployments in one of the Completed states will remain in that same state.
 However, due to changes introduced in [Chocolatey Agent v1.1.0](xref:agent-release-notes#august-22-2022), a Deployment in the `Inconclusive` state due to the computer or the Agent service being shut down or restarted during the Deployment task may retry the task and later update the Deployment's status.
-This can result in the Deployment step or overall Deployment changing from the `Inconclusive` status to `Success` or `Failed` depending on the final status of the retried task.
+This can result in the Deployment Step or overall Deployment Plan changing from the `Inconclusive` status to `Success` or `Failed` depending on the final status of the retried task.

 ### Archived

 Deployments that are in a [completed](#completed) state can be actioned using [`Archive`](#archive) action to hide them from the main Deployments screen.
 This is helpful if you'd like to reduce clutter on the main Deployments screen without discarding the information the completed report contains.

-You can access archived Deployments from the `Deployments` page and clicking on the `View Archived Deployments` button.  [`Archived`](#archived) Deployments will not appear in any other reports that contain Deployment plans.
+You can access archived Deployments from the `Deployments` page and clicking on the `View Archived Deployments` button.  [`Archived`](#archived) Deployments will not appear in any other reports that contain Deployment Plans.

-While in the [`Archived`](#archived) state, no additional actions can be performed on a Deployment plan.
+While in the [`Archived`](#archived) state, no additional actions can be performed on a Deployment Plan.

 ## Deployment Plan Actions

-Depending on the [state](#deployment-states) that a Deployment plan is currently in, there are a defined set of actions that can be performed on them.
+Depending on the [state](#deployment-states) that a Deployment Plan is currently in, there are a defined set of actions that can be performed on them.
 What follows are is a description of each of those actions.

 ### Move To Ready

-This action moves a Deployment plan from the [`Draft`](#draft) state to the [`Ready`](#ready) state.
-While in this interim state, no additional changes can be made to the Deployment plan.
+This action moves a Deployment Plan from the [`Draft`](#draft) state to the [`Ready`](#ready) state.
+While in this interim state, no additional changes can be made to the Deployment Plan.
 If changes are made, it will be moved back to the [`Draft`](#draft) state.

 ### Edit

-The action opens the edit page for the selected Deployment plan.
-Here changes can be made to the steps, schedule, groups, etc.  If any changes are made on the page, a Deployment plan that was in the [`Ready`](#ready) state, will be moved back to the [`Draft`](#draft) state.
+The action opens the edit page for the selected Deployment Plan.
+Here changes can be made to the steps, schedule, groups, etc.  If any changes are made on the page, a Deployment Plan that was in the [`Ready`](#ready) state, will be moved back to the [`Draft`](#draft) state.

 ### Duplicate